oncody/vue-webpack-tutorial/02-webpack/README.md

 # Instead of using a CDN, let's download vue from NPM and bundle our modules with webpack.

-# Install http-server globally
+# Globally add the 'http-server' package to NPM
 yarn global add http-server

-# Install dependencies
+# Add NPM dependencies
 yarn

+# This will create a 'node_modules' directory with our dependencies

 # Run webpack to bundle our dependencies.
 yarn build

+# This will package our 'main.js' file and its dependencies into a single 'main.js' file in our 'dist' directory

-# Start a local http server to serve our index.html file
+# Have 'http-server' serve our 'index.html' file
 yarn start

+# Open a browser to the address and port outputted from the last command

+# If you see a message in your browser, then vue is working!